-The Commission has exercised its judgement on the appropriate classification of leases and has determined a number of lease contracts are finance leases.
-Classification as a finance lease means an asset and liability is recognised in the prospective statement of financial position.
-Determining whether a lease is a finance or an operating lease requires judgement as to whether the contract transfers substantially all the risks and rewards of ownership to the Commission.
-The Commission classifies leases as finance leases under the following situations.
+Determining whether a lease agreement is a finance or an operating lease requires judgement as to whether the agreement transfers substantially all the risks and rewards of ownership to the Commission.

+The Commission classifies leases as finance leases under the following situations:

-- The lease transfers ownership to the Commission by the end of the lease. - The Commission has the option to purchase the asset at a price lower than fair value and expects to exercise this option. - The lease term is for the major part of the economic life of the asset. - The present value of the minimum lease payments amounts to at least substantially all of the fair value of the leased assets. - The leased assets are of a specialised nature and only the Commission can use them without major modification.
+- the lease transfers ownership to the Commission by the end of the lease - the Commission has the option to purchase the asset at a price lower than fair value and expects to exercise this option - the lease term is for the major part of the economic life of the asset

+- the present value of the minimum lease payments amounts to at least substantially all of the fair value of the leased assets - the leased assets are of a specialised nature and only the Commission can use them without major modification.

-Classification as a finance lease means the asset is recognised in the prospective statement of financial position as property, plant and equipment, whereas for an operating lease no asset is recognised.
+Classification as a finance lease means the asset is recognised in the perspective statement of financial position as property, plant and equipment, whereas for an operating lease no asset is recognised.
 The Commission has exercised its judgement on the appropriate classification of equipment leases and has determined a number of lease agreements are finance leases.